platformsh/platformsh-docs/src/gettingstarted/feature-envs.md

-# Developing with Platform.sh: Live Feature Environments
+# Developing with Platform.sh: Feature Environments

 While you're developing your application, you will at some point create some new features for it.
 Typically you're going to develop that feature on a separate branch in your Git repository, run some tests, and then merge that feature into your production application.